Sharp Hypercontractivity for Global Functions: Introduction

 A family $\mathcal{F}$ of sets is called \emph{intersecting} if for any $A,B \in \mathcal{F}$, $A \cap B \neq \emptyset$.
 The classical Erd\H{o}s-Ko-Rado theorem~\cite{EKR} asserts that for any $k<n/2$, the maximal size of an intersecting family of $k$-element subsets of $[n]$ is $\binom{n-1}{k-1}$.
 The Erd\H{o}s-Ko-Rado theorem is the cornerstone of a large field of research, which studies extremal problems on families of sets or other objects, under various conditions on their intersections (see the survey~\cite{FranklT16a}).

-A common feature of the Erd\H{o}s-Ko-Rado theorem and of many other central results in the field is that the extremal examples are obtained by `juntas' -- families $\mathcal{F}$ that depend on a few variables (which formally means that there exists a small $S \subset [n]$ and some $J \subset S$, such that $A \in \mathcal{F}$ if and only if $A \cap S = J$).
-This naturally gives raise to the question, whether a \emph{smeared} intersecting family -- namely, an intersecting family on which `many' variables have a `large' influence -- must be significantly smaller than the Erd\H{o}s-Ko-Rado maximum value.
+A common feature of the Erd\H{o}s-Ko-Rado theorem and of many other central results in the field is that the extremal examples are obtained by `juntas' -- families $\mathcal{F}$ that depend on a few variables (which formally means that there exists a small $S \subset [n]$ and some $\mathcal{J} \subseteq 2^S$, such that $A \in \mathcal{F}$ if and only if $A \cap S \in \mathcal{J}$).
+This naturally gives rise to the question, whether a \emph{smeared} intersecting family -- namely, an intersecting family on which `many' variables have a `large' influence -- must be significantly smaller than the Erd\H{o}s-Ko-Rado maximum value.

 In recent years, numerous \emph{qualitative} results in this spirit were obtained in various settings, asserting that if an intersecting family is `symmetric' in some sense (e.g., is transitive symmetric, or is regular, which means that any element of the ground set is included in the same number of sets of the family), then its size is much smaller than the maximal size of an intersecting family in the same setting~\cite{DFR08, EKNS19,EKN17,IhringerK19,keevash2021forbidden}.
 However, the bounds these results yield on the size of the family are far from optimal.
-The only effective bound was obtained recently by Kupavskii and Zakharov~\cite{kupavskii2022spread}, who used the techniques developed in the breakthrough result of Alweiss et al.~\cite{ALWZ21} on the Sunflower Lemma to show that for any $k<cn/\log n$, the maximum size of a regular intersecting family of $k$-element subsets of $[n]$ is $\exp(-\Omega \left( \frac{n}{k} \right) ) \binom{n}{k}$ (which is almost tight, as was shown in~\cite{kupavskii2018regular}).
+The only effective bound was obtained recently by Kupavskii and Zakharov~\cite{kupavskii2022spread}, who showed that for any $k<cn/\log n$, the maximum size of a regular intersecting family of $k$-element subsets of $[n]$ is $\exp(-\Omega \left( \frac{n}{k} \right) ) \binom{n}{k}$ (which is almost tight, as was shown in~\cite{kupavskii2018regular}).
+The result of Kupavskii and Zakharov~\cite{kupavskii2022spread} uses their \emph{spread approximation method} which builds on the techniques developed in the breakthrough result of Alweiss et al.~\cite{ALWZ21} on the Sunflower Lemma.
+This method was further developed in a series of very recent papers and was used to obtain numerous applications to intersection theorems in various settings (see, e.g.,~\cite{FranklK25,Kupavskii23partitions,Kupavskii23hereditary,KupavskiiN24}).